korakoe/VALL-E-X/README.md

 pip install git+https://github.com/korakoe/VALL-E-X.git
 ```

-You can train using the repo below (this repo is compatible):
+You can train using the repo below (this repo is compatible | View the source for preload_models for info on loading custom models):
 https://github.com/0417keito/VALL-E-X-Trainer-by-CustomData

 ## 📖 Quick Index